 OSHA offers guidance for employers to prepare workplaces for an influenza (flu) pandemic.
 While COVID-19 is not a flu, it is flu-like, as it causes an infectious respiratory illness.

-And, while COVID-19 has not yet officially been declared a pandemic, OSHA guidance, if followed, will help to protect employees’ health as well as limit impacts on society and the economy.
+OSHA guidance, if followed, will help to protect employees’ health as well as limit impacts on society and the economy.

 Elements of OSHA’s Guidance For Coronavirus

 OSHA’s guidance relies on traditional infection control and industrial hygiene practices, which include: